-Falcon is much more than a hashtag analytics tool.
+Brandwatch is much more than a hashtag analytics tool.
 Instead, we'd call it a complete social media marketing platform.
-Falcon combines listening, publishing, engagement, analytics, and reporting tools into a single platform with an intuitive, customizable interface.
+Brandwatch combines listening, publishing, engagement, analytics, and reporting tools into a single platform with an intuitive, customizable interface.
 The platform offers flexible search, filtering, labeling, and tracking functionality that can save social media marketing teams tons of time.
-In terms of analytics, Falcon tracks more than 600 metrics and includes:
+In terms of analytics, Brandwatch tracks more than 600 metrics and includes:

 - Multiple networks

 - Easy exports

 - Social media advertising